alarwasyi98/alarwasyi98/README.md

 ## Hi I'm alarwasyi98 <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" alt="hi">

 I'm alarwasyi98 aka Abdul Hakim Al-Arwasyi.
 The reason why i'm using '98' as my username is that i born in that year.
-I'm Passionate Web Developer in Jakarta, Indonesia and Content Creator on [Instagram](https://instagram.com/alarwasyi98).
+I'm a passionate Web Developer in Jakarta, Indonesia and Content Creator on [Instagram](https://instagram.com/alarwasyi98).
 I Spend most of time to learn about coding and design.

 :mailbox: Let's Connect!